Introduction to MySQL Interview Questions and Answers

 Let us now have a look at the advanced Interview Questions.

 Q6.
-Explain the differences between delete, drop, and truncate?
+Explain the differences between delete, drop, and truncate.

 Answer:

-Find below the basic differences:
+Find below the fundamental differences:

 Syntax: